mgwalker/mudz.me/main_dishes/Chicken with Onions and Scallions.md

 ## Directions

-Marinate the beef slices with all the ingredients in Marinade for 10 minutes.
+Marinate the chicken slices with all the ingredients in Marinade for 10 minutes.

-Heat up a wok with 1 tablespoon of oil and stir-fry the marinated beef until they are half-done.
-Dish out and set aside.
-Drain the bloody water from the beef.
+Heat up a wok with 1 Tablespoon of oil and stir-fry the marinated chicken until they are cooked through.
+Remove to a bowl.

 Heat up the remaining oil and stir-fry the garlic and onion until aromatic.
-Add the beef back into the wok and do a few quick stirs before adding the sauce.
-Continue to stir-fry until the beef slices are completely cooked, then add the scallions into the wok.
-Do a few quick stirs, add salt and more sugar to taste, dish out and serve hot with steamed rice.
+Add the chicken back into the wok and do a few quick stirs before adding the sauce.
+Add the scallions into the wok.
+Do a few quick stirs, add salt and sugar to taste, dish out and serve hot with steamed rice.